canonical/ubuntu-packaging-guide/docs/reference/debian-dir-overview.rst

 further information, see the `Debian Maintainer Field spec <MaintField_>`_ on the Ubuntu wiki.

-Each additional paragraph describes a binary package to be built.
+Each additional paragraph describes a :term:`binary package <Binary Package>` to be built.

 For further information see the
 `control file section (Chapter 5) <policy-control_>`_ of the Debian Policy